element-hq/element-x-android/README.md

 ## Contributing

-Want to get actively involved in the project?
-You're more than welcome!
+You're more than welcome to get actively involved in the project.
 A good way to start is to check the issues that are labelled with the [good first issue](https://github.com/element-hq/element-x-android/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) label.
-Let us know by commenting the issue that you're starting working on it.
+Let us know by commenting on the issue that you're working on it.

-But first make sure to read our [contribution guide](CONTRIBUTING.md) first.
+But first make sure you have read our [contribution guide](CONTRIBUTING.md).

-You can also come chat with the community in the Matrix [room](https://matrix.to/#/#element-x-android:matrix.org) dedicated to the project.
+You can also chat with the community in the dedicated Matrix [room](https://matrix.to/#/#element-x-android:matrix.org)  for the project.

 ## Build instructions

-Just clone the project and open it in Android Studio.
+Clone the project and open it in Android Studio.
 Make sure to select the `app` configuration when building (as we also have sample apps in the project).

 To build against a local copy of the Rust SDK, see the [Developer